floating-ui/react-popper/README.md

 This means that you can use [`ReactDOM.createPortal`](https://reactjs.org/docs/portals.html) (or any pre React 16 alternative) to move the popper component somewhere else in the DOM.

+This can be useful if you want to position a tooltip inside an `overflow: hidden` container that you want to make overflow.
+Please note that you can also try the `positionFixed` strategy to obtain a similar effect with less hassle.

 ```jsx
 import { Manager, Reference, Popper } from 'react-popper';